 As was their regular practice, in 1958 Hillman introduced an upgraded version of the Husky with a new-shape body, based on the new Series 1 Hillman Minx.

-This version ran on, with a few upgrades here and there, until this unspectacular but inexpensive lightweight workhorse eventually went out of production in 1965.
+This version ran on, with a few upgrades here and there, the Husky went out of production in 1965.

-During its more than ten years in production, Hillman sold 42,000 Huskys, not a bad achievement considering the intense competition that the dual purpose always had to contend with.
+During its more than ten years in production, Hillman sold a total of 42,000 Mk 1 Huskys, not a bad achievement considering the intense competition that the sturdy but not so attractive dual purpose work horse always had to contend with.